 The following is an example of an error that might be returned based on a business rule:

 A mid-process failure is a catastrophic hardware, network, software, or other failure that prematurely terminates request processing at the gateway.
 When this happens, no XML response is provided from the gateway and you may receive an HTTP error code such as a 500 server error.

 Depending on the nature of your request and the timing of the mid-process failure, all or part of the request can remain unprocessed.
 For example, a request with ten function calls might encounter a failure after the first five are processed.
 In this case, you need to resubmit the request so that the last five function calls can be processed.
 Of course, the system needs a way to determine which functions have been processed and which have not—this is why your request should always provide unique identifiers for function calls.

 Note: Be aware that you can encounter the lack of an XML response if you submit a particularly long request that causes a timeout.
-The difference here is that the processing will still be completed by the Sage Intacct system.
+The difference here is that the processing might still be completed by the Sage Intacct system.
 It is recommended that you manage the size and duration of your requests to avoid timeouts whenever possible.

 To handle mid-process failures: